snowandsnow-snow/BAN5753_Spark_Team_16/README.md

 2. EURIBOR3M
 * Others will be normalized using 'StandardScaler'.

-For Categorical Variables:
+For Categorical Variables, the distribution for each variable is shown below:
 ![image](https://github.com/snowandsnow-snow/BAN5753_Spark_Team_16/assets/63618493/2a666dde-0586-4cb1-bd7d-25bf5a173585)

 Some caterical variables which have too many categories but very unbalanced, they will be grouped into less categories:
 1. education: college VS. non-college
 2. month :special months (Mar. & Sep. & Otc. & Dec) VS. others
 ### Bivariate analysis of target versus categorical input variables
-Compare the target variale (yes/no) for each category of each variable using bar plot.
+Compare the target variale (yes/no) for each category of each variable using bar plot:
 ![image](https://github.com/snowandsnow-snow/BAN5753_Spark_Team_16/assets/63618493/48cbd492-1b09-4a84-9c8a-5fc1a8b684cb)

 ### Bivariate analysis of target versus numerical input variables
-Compare the target variale (yes/no) for each variable using histogram.
+Compare the target variale (yes/no) for each variable using histogram:
 ![image](https://github.com/snowandsnow-snow/BAN5753_Spark_Team_16/assets/63618493/aafdbc16-3819-4aa7-aa05-d8082e6e4c8d)
+We see that for every one of the features, there is a class imbalance in each histogram, we see that there is more data for y = no as compared to y = yes.
+Because of this we will have to look for evaluation metrics and machine learning models which could take this into consideration

 ### Transform
 Try log transformation for some varible but only duration eliminetd some skew problem.
 But the log(duration) resulted in bad model results so finally give up.